 Now Red finally has reached retirement, he realizes it's not really what he wants.
 Bored to death, Red grabs an opportunity to help out as handyman in the record shop, but drives the boys crazy, so Steven sends him home.
 Kitty insists he makes up, so Hyde wrecks things Red can repair at home - only to be told he's taking it easy after all.
 Meanwhile Jackie has finally admitted she wants Fez, who now is no longer chasing her but Hllary, and reneges on monogamy.
 Donna takes her to therapy with Dr. Hammond, whose patients include Kitty, and whose own marriage is the ...

 It is New Year's Eve and is the last day of the '70s.
 Kitty is having second thoughts about selling the house and moving to Florida, even though Red thinks she is happy they are moving.
 Donna has just broken up with Randy and is moving to college.
 Jackie realizes she loves Fez.
 Bob decides that he's moving to Florida and open a bait shop.
-Eric is coming home from Africa, and Kelso, who is now living in Chicago with Brook and his daughter, meets Hyde and Fez on top of the Water Tower.
+Eric says he's coming home from Africa.